dotnet/docs-maui/docs/user-interface/controls/button.md

     </VisualStateManager.VisualStateGroups>
 </Button>
 ```
-> [!IMPORTANT]
-> For a Button to return to its Normal state, the user has to define blank `Focused` and `PointerOver` state
-<xref:Microsoft.Maui.Controls.Button>must have its `IsEnabled` property set to `true` for it to respond to taps.

 In this example, the `Pressed` <xref:Microsoft.Maui.Controls.VisualState> specifies that when the <xref:Microsoft.Maui.Controls.Button> is pressed, its `Scale` property will be changed from its default value of 1 to 0.8.
 The `Normal` <xref:Microsoft.Maui.Controls.VisualState> specifies that when the <xref:Microsoft.Maui.Controls.Button> is in a normal state, its `Scale` property will be set to 1.
 Therefore, the overall effect is that when the <xref:Microsoft.Maui.Controls.Button> is pressed, it's rescaled to be slightly smaller, and when the <xref:Microsoft.Maui.Controls.Button> is released, it's rescaled to its default size.

+> [!IMPORTANT]
+> For a Button to return to its `Normal` state the `VisualStateGroup` must also define a `PointerOver` state.
+If you use the styles `ResourceDictionary` created by the .NET MAUI app project template, you'll already have an implicit `Button` style that defines the `PointerOver` state.

 For more information about visual states, see [Visual states](~/user-interface/visual-states.md).